 the main board.
 The front panel is also connected to the main board, via

 (in order to meet EMC requirements).

-the crypto unit.
 It consists of two boards, marked HOST 720 and TPC 720,

-and contains the main processor, a dedicated DES encryption chip,
+that contain the main processor, a dedicated DES encryption chip,